Telangana police to rollout AI-based system to check face mask norm violations

 Shall be enabled shortly across the 3Commissionerates *Hyd,Cyb&Rck," he said.
 The state government, which has made wearing a mask mandatory in public places, on Thursday issued orders imposing Rs 1000 as fine for those not complying with it.

 "In order to prevent transmission of COVID-19, it shall be mandatory for everyone to wear a face cover/mask in public places.
-Each violation shall attract a fine of Rs 1,000, an order issued by the state government has said.PTI SJR WELCOME SJR WELCOME
+Each violation shall attract a fine of Rs 1,000, an order issued by the state government has said.PTI SJR BN WELCOME BN WELCOME

 - READ MORE ON: